 Local Schools Receive Olmsted Awards from Williams College

-WILLIAMSTOWN, Mass. — Williams College has announced its 2018 Bicentennial Olmsted Awards for Faculty and Curricular Development to the Adams-Cheshire Regional School District, Berkshire Arts and Technology Charter Public School, Lanesborough Elementary School, McCann Technical School, Mount Greylock Regional School, North Adams Public Schools and Williamstown Elementary School.
+WILLIAMSTOWN, Mass. — Williams College has announced its 2019 Bicentennial Olmsted Awards for Faculty and Curricular Development to the Adams-Cheshire Regional School District, the Berkshire Arts and Technology Charter Public School, Lanesborough Elementary School, McCann Technical School, Mount Greylock Regional School, North Adams Public Schools and Williamstown Elementary School.

 Each entity will receive $5,000 for professional and curricular development projects.

-BArT will create an Academic Master Plan that evaluates current middle- and high-school core curricula, define elective courses and the enrichment experience, consider the most effective daily and weekly schedules for the delivery of the academic program, and consider how to integrate special education and so-called regular education.
+BArT will create an academic master plan that evaluates current middle- and high-school core curricula, defines elective courses and the enrichment experience, and considers the most effective daily and weekly schedules for the delivery of the academic program as well as how to integrate special education and so-called regular education.

-The local Olmsted Awards are funded by an endowment from the estates of George Olmsted Jr., Class of '24, and his wife Frances.
+The local Olmsted Awards are funded by an endowment from the estates of George Olmsted Jr., Class of 1924, and his wife Frances.
 The awards were established in 1993, on the occasion of Williams' Bicentennial Celebration.
 They are an extension of the national Olmsted Prizes, which are administered each year to secondary school teachers from around the country, nominated by students of Williams' senior class.
 Olmsted, a lifelong advocate of superior teaching, was president and chairman of the board of the S.D.
 Warren (Paper) Company.

 Tags: Williams College,